Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Adaptive Log-Euclidean Metrics

+As mentioned in \cref{sec:intro}, pullbacks are ubiquitous for studying Riemannian metrics on SPD manifolds.
+In this section, we further show that both $\biparamLEM$ and LCM are pullback metrics from the Euclidean space.
+Inspired by this observation, we present a general framework for characterizing PEMs.
+Then, we focus on generalizing LEM.

-\section{Rethinking LEM and LCM}
+\subsection{Rethinking \texorpdfstring{$\biparamLEM$}{LEM} and LCM}

-Among the existing Riemannian metrics on the SPD manifold, LEM is popular in many applications given its closed form for the Fréchet mean and clear vector space \& Lie group structures.
-In addition, the nascent LCM also shares similar properties with LEM and is gaining increasing attention.
-LEM is derived from the Lie group translation \cite{arsigny2005fast}, while LCM is derived by the Cholesky decomposition, \ie a Riemannian isometry from $\spd{n}$ into $\cho{n}$ \cite{lin2019riemannian}.
-At first glance, one might think that LEM and LCM are designed by different mathematical tools.
+Among the existing Riemannian metrics on the SPD manifold, LEM is popular in many applications, given its closed form for the Fréchet mean and clear vector space \& Lie group structures.
+In addition, the nascent LCM, gaining increasing attention, also shares similar properties with LEM.
+LEM is derived from the Lie group translation \cite{arsigny2005fast}, while LCM is derived by the pullback from $\cho{n}$ \cite{lin2019riemannian}.
+Besides, $\biparamLEM$ is obtained by the pullback of LEM.
 However, theoretically, the mathematical logic beneath their derivation can be the same.
-Specifically, both of them are pullback metrics from the Euclidean space.
-Denote LEM, LCM, and Euclidean metric as $\glem,\glcm$ and $\geuc$, respectively.
-We have the following theorem. \begin{theorem} On $\spd{n}$, $\glem=\mln^*\geuc$ and $\glcm=\cln^*\geuc$.
-In other words, $\glem$ is a pullback metric from $\geuc$ by $\mln$, with $\mln$ as a Riemannian isometry from $\{\spd{n},\glem\}$ to $\{\bbR{n(n+1)/2},\geuc \}$.
-So does $\glcm$ with $\cln$. \end{theorem} \thmref{thm:rethk_lem_lcm} indicates that, as a Riemannian isometry, matrix logarithm (Cholesky logarithm) induces a Riemannian metric on $\spd{n}$ from the Euclidean space $\bbR{n(n+1)/2}$.
+We denote $\tril{n}$ as the Euclidean space of $n \times n$ lower triangular matrices.
+We define $\cln: \spd{n} \rightarrow \tril{n}$ as